newyellow/media-recorder-codec-test/README.md

    - Automatically download the recorded file
    - File extension will match the codec type (.webm, .mp4, or .ogv)

-## Browser Compatibility

-This tool works best in modern browsers that support the MediaRecorder API:
-- Chrome
-- Firefox
-- Edge
-- Safari (limited support)

-## Local Development

-To run this project locally:

-1. Clone the repository
-2. Open `index.html` in a web browser
-3. No build process or dependencies required

 ## License

 This project is open source and available under the MIT License.

-## Contributing

-Contributions are welcome!
-Feel free to:
-- Report bugs
-- Suggest new features
-- Submit pull requests
-- Improve documentation